High Pressure (film): Reception

 In his New York Times review, Mordaunt Hall described High Pressure as "a brightly written and constantly amusing film".
 Hall noted that "William Powell is in his element" and "is an excellent type for this tale."
 Sidney and Kibbee were also praised for their performances.
+International Photographer said the film "contained much to commend it as entertainment" and that it "should be enjoyed by the throng of men and women who like Powell."